Serving St. Charles County & Greater St. Louis

-A plain-language, locally focused guide to depression, PTSD, and mental-health treatment across St. Charles, St. Peters, O'Fallon, Wentzville, and the wider St. Louis area.
-No jargon, no pressure - just honest options.
+A plain-language, locally kept register of depression, PTSD, and mental-health care across St. Charles, St. Peters, O'Fallon, Wentzville, and the wider St. Louis area.
+Whether you are just starting to look for help or have been at this for years, no jargon, no pressure, just honest options.

 Real, verifiable providers and resources serving our area.
-We list a small number we can actually stand behind, sorted with our featured local partner first.
+We keep the list short, only names we can actually stand behind, with our featured local partner recorded first.

-How this list works: The top entry is a featured (sponsored) partner, clearly labeled below.
-Every other listing is an independent organization included on merit - we are not paid to list them, and inclusion is not an endorsement of any specific treatment for you.
+How this list works.
+The first entry is a featured (sponsored) partner, clearly labeled below.
+Every other listing is an independent organization included on merit.
+We are not paid to list them, and inclusion is not an endorsement of any specific treatment for you.
 Always confirm details, hours, and insurance directly with each provider.

-A local mental-health clinic focused on people whose depression or PTSD has not improved with standard antidepressants.
-Brain Recovery Centers offers FDA-approved esketamine (Spravato) and TMS under physician supervision, and accepts most insurance plans including MO HealthNet.
+Based in St. Peters, Brain Recovery Centers serves both St. Charles County and St. Louis County, in person and by telemedicine, for people whose depression or PTSD has not improved with standard antidepressants.
+It offers FDA-approved esketamine (Spravato) and TMS under physician supervision, and accepts most insurance plans including MO HealthNet.
 A good first call if you have tried medication and still feel stuck.

 Visit Brain Recovery CentersDisclosure: Brain Recovery Centers is our recommended local partner and this listing is sponsored.